jtilles/coursera-introduction-embedded-systems-software-and-development-environments/C1M3/readme.md

 # Solutions to Programming Assignment Quiz
 I am copying and pasting from [this forum thread](https://www.coursera.org/learn/introduction-embedded-systems/discussions/weeks/3/threads/wgokwUgyEemuthIculYtRg) as this test was driving me nuts and I hope other weary students can utilize this information to **learn**.
+If this information helped you out, please star my repo so I know people utilize it.
+If I have anything wrong, please create an issue or a pull request.

 Sometimes I don't specify it in the explination but think: